libretto-ai/openai-py/README.md

 able to help you find better responses.
 There are a few common cases:

 - You might use the LLM to suggest the title of a news article, but let the user edit it.
-If they change the title, you can send feedback to Templatest that the answer was not ideal.
+If they change the title, you can send feedback to Libretto that the answer was not ideal.
 - You might provide a chatbot that answers questions, and the user can rate the answers with a thumbs up (good) or thumbs down (bad).

-You can send this feedback to Tepmlatest by calling `send_feedback()`.
-This will send a feedback event to Templatest about a prompt that was previously called, and let you review this feedback in the Templatest dashboard.
+You can send this feedback to Libretto by calling `send_feedback()`.
+This will send a feedback event to Libretto about a prompt that was previously called, and let you review this feedback in the Libretto dashboard.
 You can use this feedback to develop new tests and improve your prompts.

 ```python